whosonfirst/go-whosonfirst-suncalc/README.md

 start and listen for requests at http://localhost:8080
 ```

-## Starting the server with a local WOF data
+## Starting the server with a local WOF data cache

 _This will become clear in a moment._